Protein crystallization: Development

-In 1934, John Desmond Bernal and his student Dorothy Hodgkin discovered that protein crystals surrounded by their mother liquor gave better diffraction patterns than dried crystals.
+In 1934, John Desmond Bernal and his student Dorothy Hodgkin discovered that protein crystals surrounded by their mother liquor (the remaining solution after a protein has crystallized out of a supersaturated solution) gave better diffraction patterns than dried crystals.
 Using pepsin, they were the first to discern the diffraction pattern of a wet, globular protein.
 Prior to Bernal and Hodgkin, protein crystallography had only been performed in dry conditions with inconsistent and unreliable results.
 This is the first X‐ray diffraction pattern of a protein crystal.

+Bernal and Hodgkin's findings marked the beginning of modern protein crystallography, demonstrating that proteins could yield interpretable diffraction patterns suitable for structure determination.
+This success encouraged further attempts at applying X-ray diffraction to biological macromolecules.
+In the late 1930s, Bernal’s group and others refined methods for mounting and preserving crystals, while William Astbury and colleagues extended fiber diffraction studies to proteins such as keratin and myosin, foreshadowing later breakthroughs in structural biology.

 In 1958, the structure of myoglobin (a red protein containing heme), determined by X-ray crystallography, was first reported by John Kendrew.
 Kendrew shared the 1962 Nobel Prize in Chemistry with Max Perutz for this discovery.

-Now, based on the protein crystals, the structures of them play a significant role in biochemistry and translational medicine.

-The basics of protein crystallization
+Two years later, Max Perutz reported the first structure of hemoglobin (1960), another landmark achievement.
+Perutz’s structure of hemoglobin, published in 1960, further demonstrated the power of protein crystallography to resolve complex macromolecules.
+These discoveries inaugurated the era of protein structural biology, where crystallography became the central method for studying macromolecular function.

+In the 1990s and 2000s, the introduction of robotics and automated screening enabled high-throughput crystallization trials, forming the foundation of structural genomics projects.